MPhil/PhD

 When to apply

 We accept applications from October for students wanting to start the following September.
 Applications are processed and assessed in three application rounds.
-Please consult our application pack for details of ALL key application deadlines.
+Please consult our application pack for details of all key application deadlines.

 We encourage you to complete your application as early as possible, even if you haven't finished your current programme of study.
 It's very common to be offered a place conditional on you achieving a particular qualification.